 - The quality can vary a lot & there are fakes (more on that below)

-- They are sensitive to weather & temperature.
+- They are sensitive to weather, moisture & temperature.
 In winter you need a fire to warm them up if outdoors or in cold weather

-- They can get damaged by heat or moisture (you cannot play them in the rain and you have to the careful not to leave them somewhere hot)
+- They can get damaged by heat or moisture (you cannot play them in the rain and you have to the careful not to leave them somewhere hot, for example in the car)

 - Because they are handmade, they tend to be pricey (from £150 to £300 or more)